-The polished Stainless-Steel case is classic understatement personified.
+The polished Stainless-Steel case is a classic understatement personified.
 The first thing you notice is, the case is perfectly round, there is no crown visible.
-This is inset flush with the cases edge at 4 o’clock, giving a purity to the overall design.
+This is inset flush with the edge of the case at 4 o’clock, giving purity to the overall design.
 The one extravagance?
-The bevelled lugs that sit at just the right angle to the 37mm case.
+The bevelled lugs sit at just the right angle to the 37mm case.
 It’s the little touches that make all the difference in design.

 Finally, we have changed the metal strap (it is very small, but will come with the watch) for a black, Crocodile grain, Italian leather strap completing and complimenting this design classic of flawless understatement.

-Without doubt it is just as relevant today as it was more than a half century ago.
+Without a doubt, it is just as relevant today as it was more than a half-century ago.

 We work hard to ensure you are pleased with your purchase, both before and after the sale.
 Contact us to request any additional information.

 Dispatch: We aim to dispatch items within 1-2 days of receipt of payment.

 The delivery method can vary depending on the value of the watch.
 All watches are sent fully insured usually using UPS.

 All watches sold without an original box will still be dispatched with a ChronoDuo presentation box.

 Warranty: All timepieces purchased from us come with a guarantee of authenticity and our 12-month time-keeping warranty.
 Please note that accidental damage or damage to the item resulting from third-party repairs, improper handling, or liquid damage will void our warranty.
 We do not guarantee any of our watches to be waterproof.